leventelist/ham_hat/README.md

 ## Mechanics

 It is designed to fit on the Raspberry PI 4.
-Be awere, that if the heatsink on the CPU is too high, it migh conflict with the screws of the fan.
-If that happens, mont the heatsink 45 degrees.
+Be aware, that if the heatsink on the CPU is too high, it might conflict with the screws of the fan.
+If that happens, mount the heatsink 45 degrees.

 ![](https://github.com/leventelist/ham_hat/blob/master/images/hat_assembly.png)